library(idiolect)

 p$evaluation

-#> Cllr Cllr_min EER Mean TRUE LLR Mean FALSE LLR TRUE trials
+#> Cllr Cllr_min EER Mean TRUE LLR10 Mean FALSE LLR10 TRUE cases

-#> FALSE trials AUC Balanced Accuracy Precision Recall F1 TP FN
+#> FALSE cases AUC Balanced Accuracy Precision Recall F1 TP FN FP

-In the present example, a 0.804 suggests that there is enough information in the to be able to proceed with the actual forensic analysis.
+In the present example, a 0.762 suggests that the performance is acceptable to be able to proceed with the actual forensic analysis.
 The , which is the component of measuring the amount of discrimination, is even lower, which means that there is a substantial difference in the two distributions.
-This is confirmed by the Area Under the Curve value of 0.83.
+This is confirmed by the Area Under the Curve value of 0.777.
 Because of the large disparity between the TRUE and FALSE test cases, the values of Precision and F1 are misleading.
-The Balanced Accuracy value of 0.846, however, again suggests a substantial amount of discrimination at .
+The Balanced Accuracy value of 0.767, however, again suggests a substantial amount of discrimination at .

 The results of the analysis can also be plotted using a density plot